-Most of the mutual fund industry and the financial planning establishment will have you believe that the only smart way to invest is to buy into a heavily diversified portfolio and the only active participation you should have in your portfolio is to rebalance periodically to achieve the perfect asset allocation.
+Most of the mutual fund industry and the financial planning establishment will have you believe that the only smart way to invest is passive investing, that is, buy into a heavily diversified portfolio and rebalance your portfolio periodically to achieve the perfect asset allocation.
+Stock picking, they say, is a fools errand.
 This assertion is often backed up by statistics and research that seem to offer support for the two most widely promoted apparent truisms in investing:

 - Achieving average market returns is acceptable and a worthwhile goal, and